Proton isovector helicity PDF at NNLO and the twist-3 moment $\tilde{d}_2$ from lattice QCD at physical quark masses: Moments of the helicity PDF

 where the anomalous dimensions $\gamma_n(\alpha)$ of the helicity PDF moments are known up to 3-loop order~\cite{Moch:2014sna} and has been partially calculated at 4-loop order~\cite{Kniehl:2025ttz}.
 The solution to the RG equation is

 with the QCD beta functions $\beta(\alpha)$ known up to five loop order~\cite{Herzog:2017ohr}.
 For next-to-leading-log (NLL) perturbative accuracy, we use one-loop Wilson coefficient~\cite{Izubuchi:2018srq} with two-loop anomalous dimensions and two-loop QCD beta functions; for next-to-next-to-leading-log (NNLL) perturbative accuracy, we use two-loop Wilson coefficient~\cite{Li:2020xml} with three-loop anomalous dimensions~\cite{Moch:2014sna} and three-loop QCD beta functions.
-We perform independent fit at different $z$-values in the perturbative region $z\in[1,3]a$ which satisfies $z<0.3$~fm, as well as a correlated combined fit for all these $z$ values.
+Because $\alpha_s(\sqrt{2}e^{-\gamma_E}/z)\approx 1.04$ becomes too large at $z=4a$ in the NNLL Wilson coefficients, we perform independent fits at different $z$-values in the perturbative region $z\in[1,3]a$ which satisfies $z<0.3$~fm, as well as a correlated combined fit for all these $z$ values.
 Combined with the $g_A$ values above, we show the results in Fig.~\ref{fig:moment_fit}.
 The combined correlated fit among different $z$ values are consistent with individual fits, except for the higher moments that the data are insensitive to.
 The moments fitted from our short-distance matrix elements are $\langle x\rangle_{u-d}=0.291(7)$, $\langle x^2\rangle_{u-d}=0.101(10)$, $\langle x\rangle_{u+d}=0.183(6)$, $\langle x^2\rangle_{u+d}=0.073(3)$ at $\mu=2$~GeV, higher than those obtained from integrating the global fitting PDF by JAM22~\cite{Buckley:2014ana,Cocuzza:2022jye}.
+The uncertainties include both the statistical error and the scale variations in the range $\kappa\in[1/\sqrt{2},\sqrt{2}]$.